WORKING WITH STUDENTS WITH JOINT HYPERMOBILITY.

 in a way that works with how her body works.

-I love the look of concentration, amazement and delight in the "after" video.
+I love the look of concentration, amazement and delight.

 an understanding of ligamentous laxity